National communism in Romania: Rehabilitation of cultural figures

-The Communist regime integrated the whole Romanian heritage into their national ideology.
+The Communist regime integrated the whole Romanian heritage into its national ideology.
 For instance, right-wing historian Nicolae Iorga was rehabilitated for being "anti-fascist" (having been assassinated by the Iron Guard), his works being republished with the exception of those that directly argued against communism.
 Eugen Lovinescu's History of Modern Romanian Civilization was republished in an abridged version and the introduction said Lovinescu's work was not anti-Marxist polemic and that it had common points with historical materialism.

 Even fascist Conducător Ion Antonescu was semi-rehabilitated, getting a much gentler treatment than previously, in line with the nationalism and the façade of anti-Sovietism.
 This was part of a strategy of inserting "great leaders" throughout the Romanian history narrative, to serve Ceaușescu's cult of personality, Antonescu being seen as a "misunderstood patriot" rather than a traitor.
 This process began with Marin Preda's novel Delirul (1975), continuing with Aurică Simion's Preliminarii politico-diplomatice ale insurecției române din august 1944 (1979), before becoming part of the official ideology in Ilie Ceaușescu's Istoria militară a poporului român, vol 6 (1989).

 Ceaușescu's cultural revolution

 Beginning with the 1960s, the Romanian government began to permit greater liberties and treat its citizens better, including an amnesty of political prisoners and allowing more freedom of expression, such as in the nuances that were appropriate in literature.
 This all ended with the July Theses of 1971, which ended the liberalisation and openness, beginning a trend that accentuated the totalitarianism and isolated Romania from the rest of the world.
-This was known as Ceaușism.
+This was known as Ceaușism, or Ceaușescuism.

 Nationalism became ubiquitous and the most important political argument.
 Romanians were depicted as being united throughout their history around the Leader.